-In the scientific literature not very many methods for the systematic assessment of the effect of attenuation produced by dams can be found, as most papers are mainly directed to the study of real-time management of floods (Sordo-Ward et al., 2012).
+In the scientific literature not many methods for the systematic assessment of the effect of attenuation produced by dams can be found, as most papers are mainly directed to the study of real-time management of floods (Sordo-Ward et al., 2012).
 In other words, little importance has been given so far to the evaluation of the reservoir attenuation effect on Flood Frequency

 Curves (FFC) over large regions, where the curves are determined using regional methods of statistical analysis.
 The role of dams on the attenuation of flood quantiles in the river sections downstream was, for example, considered by Robson and Reed (Flood Estimation Handbook, 1999) by means of synthetic indicators as the FARL index, empirically built using the ratios between lake and basin areas.
 Subsequently, Miotto et al (2007) have shown that there exists the possibility of obtaining, through dimensional analysis, more significant indicators, still based on geometrical factors easy to determine.
-In particular, Miotto et al. (2007) refer to the need to explicitly take into account at least one indicator relative to the geometry of the spillway crest.
 Indeed, one of the problems that make non-unique the methodologies to evaluate the attenuation effect on the FFC is the difficulty of identifying standard operational rules, during floods, that apply to the various kind of spillway gates available in the reservoirs.
-These operation schemes should be able to appear as 'neutral' with respect to the possible effects resulting from the different states that the stored water volume can assume in the reservoir.
-In many cases, moreover, gates that partly close surface spillway crests involve additional degrees of freedom in the management during floods, as operation rules, e.g. for the case of hydropower uses, can involve the goal of keeping the water level at its maximum, to maintain a high power production.